Back to All Events

 Let’s stop pretending we’re fine—and start telling the truth.

-When tickets go on-sale I will update the community about where the seminar will take place - rest assured that it will be fully physically accessible, centrally located close to public transport and rail links from throughout the country, quiet, and with soft lighting.
+Our venue is fully physically accessible, centrally located in the East End, close to public transport and rail links from throughout the country, quiet, and with soft lighting.
 If you have any specific access needs, please reach out.

 There are multiple ticket tiers available because I know that many of us disabled people are navigating deep financial precarity.
 I want this seminar to be available to as many people as possible.